ONE COOL EARTH

 Curriculum & Resources

-• Grade Specific Curriculum with Activities - Our lesson plans are designed for specific age groups, either K-2 or 3-6.
+• Grade-specific curriculum with activities - Our lesson plans are designed for specific age groups, either K-2 or 3-6.
 Each lesson plan has hands-on components which are age appropriate.

 • Work booklets or "Garden Journals " - Each series has Garden Journals tailored to different age groups.
 These worksheets reinforce the concepts learned during the lesson and can be a classroom or take-home activity to follow garden time.

-• Science Framework - This document identifies which NGSS concepts are supported, listing performance expectations, environmental principles and concepts, science and engineering practices, cross cutting concepts and disciplinary core ideas.
+• Science framework - This document identifies which NGSS concepts are supported, listing performance expectations, environmental principles and concepts, science and engineering practices, cross cutting concepts and disciplinary core ideas.

 Lecciónes en Español